How ElectionPlus.AI Works

 The game.
 The AI.
 The scoring.

-The prediction game
+The prediction contest

-How the game works.
+How each contest works.

-Browse open games
+Browse open contests

 See the AI's prediction